chuckstack/chuckstack.github.io/src-ls/tool-netbird.md

 The reason Netbird appears in to top level of chuck-stack tools is because virtually every organization needs a way to connect multiple people and locations.
 When you deploy the chuck-stack, Netbird (or something like it) needs to be in you plan.

+## SSH using Netbird

+There are two ways to connect to a remote Netbird machine using ssh:

+- Normal `ssh` where you share a private key beforehand and connect using `ssh your-user@some-netbird-ip`
+- Special `netbird ssh` where you do not even need an ssh server running or a shared key on the remote machine using `netbird ssh your-user@some-netbird-ip`

 ## Incus

 Netbird and [Incus](./tool-incus.md) have good synergy.
 It is common to use [Incus in multiple ways](./tool-incus.md#incus-use-cases).
 Netbird gives you an easy to install and manage network overlay to connect all your Incus clusters around the world.